 For example, the SaaS equivalent to products like Thrive Architect and Thrive Leads are far more expensive by comparison.

-Easier from a technical perspective but there are also limits on numbers of customers, courses, landing pages, forms, etc. And even on traffic.
+SaaS alternatives are easier from a technical perspective but there are also limits on numbers of customers, courses, landing pages, forms, etc. And even on traffic.

 With WordPress and Thrive Suite – you don’t have those limitations.